Can You Refinance An FHA Loan And When Should You Consider It?

 Do I have to pay MIP again if I do an FHA Streamline?

 When you refinance with an FHA Streamline, you’ll receive a refinance credit for your previous MIP payment toward your new upfront MIP payment.
-But, yes – you will have to pay MIP as long as you keep the mortgage.
-You can escape paying mortgage insurance by later refinancing to a conventional mortgage, as long as you have at least 20% home equity.
+But, yes – you’ll have to pay MIP as long as you keep the mortgage.

 Do FHA loans have prepayment penalties?

-No. The rules passed in the wake of the 2008 recession prohibit prepayment penalties on FHA loans.
+No, FHA loans don’t have prepayment penalties.
+Changes made in the wake of the 2008 recession prohibit prepayment penalties on FHA loans.

 The Bottom Line: You Have Several Options For Refinancing Your FHA Loan